ljacob15/zip-trip/README.md

 The engine should return a list of places in the airport that User is likely to enjoy.
 The list should follow a rough path from User's current location to User's departure gate.

+One can test the machine with various parameters from "test_engine".
+The "manager" file contains the main processes and organization of the engine.